Even if most people are now working from home, burnout can still be experienced.

 Find a balance between work and personal life.

-Sharing the same space for both working and non-working hours could make you work more than you should, leading to exhaustion and the feel that you can never really disconnect from your professional life.
+Sharing the same space for both working and non-working hours could make you work more than you should, leading to exhaustion and the feeling that you can never fully disconnect from your professional life.
 Silencing notifications, implementing working hours and getting some fresh air to create a separation between the end of your workday and the beginning of your home time could all be solutions to establishing when to work and when to relax.

 It is important to find ways to relax both the body and mind.